-The Company operates the 2015 Omnibus Incentive Plan (the "2015 Plan"), as amended with approval by the Company's stockholders.
-The Amended and Restated 2015 Plan provides for the grant of incentive and non-statutory stock options, as well as share appreciation rights, restricted shares, restricted stock units ("RSUs"), performance units, shares, and other stock-based awards.
-Share-based awards are subject to terms and conditions established by board of directors or the compensation committee of board of directors.
-As of June 30, 2022, the number of shares of common stock available for grant under the 2015 Plan was 4,354,175 shares.
+The Company operates the Amended and Restated 2015 Omnibus Incentive Plan, as amended and restated with approval by the Company's stockholders in June 2018 and amended with approval by our stockholders in May 2020, June 2022 and June 2023 (the "2015 Plan").
+The 2015 Plan provides for the grant of incentive and non-statutory stock options, as well as share appreciation rights, restricted shares, restricted stock units ("RSUs"), performance units, shares, and other stock-based awards.
+Share-based awards are subject to terms and conditions established by the board of directors or the compensation committee of the board of directors.
+As of June 30, 2023, the number of shares of common stock available for grant under the 2015 Plan was 4,783,788 shares.